jorgecnavarrom/BGClib/Readme.md

 # BGC Toolkit

-## What is it

-It is a tool that facilitates domain annotation of protein data from GenBank and fasta files.
+This is a tool that facilitates domain annotation of protein data from GenBank and fasta files.
 For this, it harnesses the capabilities of BGClib.

 ## Features overview

-What can it do:

 * Annotate domains
 * Generate high quality SVG files